Howard Gayle: Club career

 Gayle was born in Toxteth and joined the youth ranks at local side Liverpool in 1974.
 He signed a professional contract with the club in 1977, becoming the first black player to play for Liverpool, which was seen as a "victory" for the black community in Liverpool.

-His finest hour for Liverpool came in the 1980–81 European Cup semi-final second leg away at Bayern Munich when he came on as an early substitute to help Liverpool draw 1-1 and progress to the final on the away goals rule.
+His finest hour for Liverpool came in the 1980–81 European Cup semi-final second leg away at Bayern Munich when he came on as an early substitute to help Liverpool draw 1–1 and progress to the final on the away goals rule.
 Although he was a non-playing substitute in the final, he was rewarded with a winner's medal.
 After loan spells at Fulham and Newcastle United he left Anfield after making just five appearances.
+While at Newcastle he became the first Black player to represent them in the Football League when he made his debut against Cambridge United on 27 November 1982.

 Gayle joined Birmingham City where he played in the 1982–83 season scoring once against West Ham and then he hit 10 in 45 during the 1983–84 campaign.
 Gayle then signed for Len Ashurst's Sunderland, where he became a popular player playing in two seasons before moving to the United States to play for Dallas Sidekicks in the Major Indoor Soccer League.
 He returned to England in April 1987 to play for Stoke City, playing six matches at the end of the 1986–87 season, scoring twice in a 3–2 defeat against Bradford City.

+He then spent five years at Blackburn Rovers, where he was that club's first black player, the third club where he had achieved this milestone.
+He signed for them in 1987 and was a regular striker in their quest for top-flight football after an absence of more than 20 years.

+He scored a total of 23 goals in the 1988-89 season, but Blackburn missed out on promotion with a playoff final defeat.

-He then spent five years at Blackburn Rovers, signing for them in 1987 and being a regular striker in their quest for top flight football.
-However, by the time Blackburn were promoted to the newly-created Premier League in 1992, Gayle had fallen down the pecking order in favour of expensive new signings Mike Newell and David Speedie, and with the arrival of national record signing Alan Shearer that summer, it was clear that Blackburn manager Kenny Dalglish felt that Gayle was surplus to requirements at Ewood Park.
+However, by the time Blackburn were promoted to the newly created Premier League in 1992, Gayle had fallen down the pecking order in favour of expensive new signings Mike Newell and David Speedie, and with the arrival of national record signing Alan Shearer that summer, it was clear that Blackburn manager Kenny Dalglish felt that Gayle was surplus to requirements at Ewood Park.

 Gayle joined Halifax Town in the newly renamed Division Three but managed just five league appearances as they were relegated to the Football Conference.
 After leaving Halifax he had a brief trial at Carlisle United, before retiring from football.

 International career

-As an overage player, he helped England win the 1984 UEFA European Under-21 Football Championship, in which he scored a goal in the final against Spain.
+As an over age player, he helped England win the 1984 UEFA European Under-21 Football Championship, in which he scored a goal in the final against Spain.